 This program is designed to help prepare you for work in hazard risk assessment; prevention, response, recovery, and mitigation planning and management; and strategy development to secure people, communities, and the built environment from natural or human-induced threats.

 Experience Recommended for Success in the Program

 This program is designed for midcareer professionals.
-We recommend a background in statistics, finance, and accounting.
 If you don't have recent statistics experience, we recommend you take UCSP 630.
 If you lack a background in finance or accounting, we recommend you take UCSP 620.
 We recommend UCSP 605 if you'd like to improve your graduate writing skills.